Drug Abuse Problems

 There are a multitude of reasons why people take drugs, often this can be due to peer pressure in adolescence and the need to feel like one belongs to the right social group.

-Sometimes abuse offers a way to escape from some previous traumatic experience, often which occurred in earlier times but which still produce negative feelings in the present for example Anxiety, Depression or Stress.
+Sometimes drug abuse offers a way to escape from some previous traumatic experience, often which occurred in earlier times but which still produce negative feelings in the present for example anxiety, depression or stress.

-It does not necessarily follow that all abuse will lead automatically to a state of Addiction as Character and Personality Type can play an important role in determining susceptibility to Addictive Behaviours.
+It does not necessarily follow that all drug abuse will lead automatically to a state of addiction as character and personality type can play an important role in determining susceptibility to addictive behaviours.

 In some cases, drugs may only create a habitual behaviour and not actually be addictive lending weight to the theory that addiction is largely ‘person-centric’.

-Abuse and Addiction are not necessarily a problem unless it impacts upon your life, and more importantly, the level of use at which addictive behaviour can said to occur is NOT directly related to the amount of drugs being used!
+Drug abuse and addiction are not necessarily a problem unless it impacts upon your life or negativelt affects the lives of those around you and more importantly, the level of use at which addictive behaviour can said to occur is NOT directly related to the amount of drugs being used!

 IF you ARE using drugs AND it IS having a negative effect on your life, then it is likely that you have a drug abuse problem.